99-Knots/EditorDemo/README.md

 # EditorDemo
-small demo for a babylon.js room editor
+small demo for a babylon.js exibition editor